Brazilian art

 The creation of art in the geographic area now known as Brazil begins with the earliest records of its human habitation.
-The original inhabitants of the land, pre-Columbian Indigenous or Natives peoples, produced various forms of art; specific cultures like the Marajoara left sophisticated painted pottery.
+The original inhabitants of the land, pre-Cabraline Indigenous or Natives peoples, produced various forms of art; specific cultures like the Marajoara left sophisticated painted pottery.
 This area was colonized by Portugal in the 16th century and given the modern name of Brazil.
 Brazilian art is most commonly used as an umbrella term for art created in this region post Portuguese colonization.

-Pre-Columbian traditions
+Pre-Cabraline traditions

 The oldest known art in Brazil is the cave paintings in Serra da Capivara National Park in the state of Piauí, dating back to c.
 13,000 BC.
 More recent examples have been found in Minas Gerais and Goiás, showing geometric patterns and animal forms.

-One of the most sophisticated kinds of Pre-Columbian artifact found in Brazil is the sophisticated Marajoara pottery (c.
+One of the most sophisticated kinds of Pre-Cabraline artifact found in Brazil is the sophisticated Marajoara pottery (c.
 800–1400 AD), from cultures flourishing on Marajó Island and around the region of Santarém, decorated with painting and complex human and animal reliefs.
 Statuettes and cult objects, such as the small carved-stone amulets called muiraquitãs, also belong to these cultures.
 The Mina and Periperi cultures, from Maranhão and Bahia, produced interesting though simpler pottery and statuettes.

 In the beginning of the 21st century, the ancient Indian traditions of body painting, pottery, cult statuettes, and feather art are still being cultivated by the remaining Indian peoples.

 Baroque

 The first Western artists active in Brazil were Roman Catholic priests who came from Portugal to "civilize" the Indians.
 Jesuits assumed an important role in this process, with their many missionary establishments called "Reductions" teaching religion through art in the form of sacred plays, music, statuary, and painting.
-José de Anchieta was the first important playwright; Agostinho de Jesus and Agostinho da Piedade produced the first known sculptures; Belchior Paulo, João Felipe Bettendorff, Ricardo do Pilar, and a few others did the first paintings; while Francisco de Vaccas and Pedro da Fonseca started organizing the musical life of the infant colony.
+José de Anchieta was the first important playwright; Agostinho de Jesus and Agostinho da Piedade produced the first known sculptures; Belchior Paulo, João Filipe Bettendorff, Ricardo do Pilar, and a few others did the first paintings; while Francisco de Vaccas and Pedro da Fonseca started organizing the musical life of the infant colony.
 Basílio da Gama and Gregório de Mattos were the first secular poets.
 All of them worked under the influence of the Baroque, the dominant style in Brazil until the early 19th century.

 Through the 17th and 18th centuries Baroque art flourished with increasing richness and craftsmanship, mainly in Bahia and Pernambuco along the coast and in some inland regions, reaching the highest levels of originality in Minas Gerais, where a gold rush nurtured a rich and cultured local society.
 In Minas lived the greatest artists of Brazilian Baroque: painter Manuel da Costa Ataíde and sculptor-architect Aleijadinho.
 Minas was also the birthplace of a proto-Neoclassical school of music and literature, with composers Lobo de Mesquita and Francisco Gomes da Rocha, and poets Tomás Antônio Gonzaga and Cláudio Manuel da Costa.